zama-ai/concrete/docs/dev/explanation/compilation.md

 The idea is to evaluate each input in the inputset and record the result of each operation in the operation graph.
 Then we compare the evaluation results with the current minimum/maximum values of each node and update the minimum/maximum accordingly.
-After the entire inputset is evaluated, we assign a data type to each node using the minimum and the maximum value it contained.
+After the entire inputset is evaluated, we assign a data type to each node using the minimum and the maximum value it contains.

 Here is an example, given this operation graph where `x` is encrypted: